Amorous or Sexual Relations

 A. Relationships of Concern

-The University views amorous or sexual relationships between those in a position of authority or influence and an individual in a subordinate position, as a power relationship that undermines and/or eliminates the ability of the subordinate to provide consent to engage in a welcome amorous or sexual relationship.
-Such relationships constitutes a serious conflict of interest that is prohibited unless resolved in accordance with this policy.
+The University views amorous or sexual relationships between a special trust employee and a subordinate, as a power relationship that undermines and/or eliminates the ability of the subordinate to provide consent to engage in a welcome amorous or sexual relationship.
+A special trust employee may not engage in an amorous or sexual relationship with a subordinate.
+Such relationships constitute a serious conflict of interest that is prohibited unless resolved in accordance with this policy.
 Unresolved conflicts as described herein are a violation of this policy.
-They also violate PPM 9-5 when they involve relationships between students and faculty.
+They also violate PPM 9-5, Faculty Responsibilities to Students, when they involve relationships between students and faculty.

-Those in a position of authority or influence may not use their position to penalize, retaliate against, or reward, either directly or indirectly, any person or subordinate with whom he or she is having, has had, or who has rejected, an amorous or sexual relationship.
+Special trust employees may not use their position to penalize, retaliate against, or reward, either directly or indirectly, a subordinate with whom he or she is having, has had, or who has rejected, an amorous or sexual relationship.

 C. Mandatory Actions and Responsibilities